IndaPlus25/RaySorcerers-Instructions/task-03-chess/README.md

 With that quick introduction out of the way, we are going to dive deeper into Rust and write a game-engine!
 The task for this and next week is to implement the logic for chess.

 The implementation will be in the form of a library, that can be used by a GUI.
-Next task you will have to write GUIs for eachother's games, so keep that in mind when you write your API.
+Next task you will have to write GUIs for each other's games, so keep that in mind when you write your API.

 **You must**
 * Use rust 🦀